braquino/eve_bot/README.md

 An EVE Online bot in python

 This bot is fully functional, only tested at Auvergne solar system in 1920 x 1080 resolution.
 It works reading the screen so, configuring it isn't a easy task.
-You have to get some special points and box from your EVE screen and congifure the methods bellow:
+You have to get some special points and boxes from your EVE screen and congifure the methods bellow:

 ## state_machine.py
 Undock button text when inside station